 Wooden Knife for Kids

 We love this wooden knife from Bee9 and use it in our classrooms with toddlers and preschoolers.
-It fits nicely in tiny hands, and the shape allows kids to put lots of pressure on the top of the blade.
+It fits nicely in tiny hands, and its shape lets kids apply a lot of pressure to the top of the blade.

 Plastic Knives for Kids